• Skip to main content

 Trapper Peak’s jagged granite peaks, horns and circs were carved and shaped by these glaciers, leaving behind the spectacular scenery we enjoy today.

-It’s a Challenging Hike
+It’s a Popular & Challenging Hike to the Summit

 Anywhere you find 10,000′ peaks, you’ll find hikers, climbers, and peak baggers heading to the top.